-We've been attempting to find a place to "settle down" in San Miguel de Allende where we can establish a bit of a homebase, in doing so we have spent the last 6 months renting two different plots of 6 acres each, the first was a 30 minute drive from town and the second a 15 minute drive from town.
+We've been attempting to find a place to "settle down" in San Miguel de Allende where we can establish a bit of a homebase, in doing so we have spent the last 6 months with an investment property group to rent out two different plots of 6 acres each, the first was a 30 minute drive from town and the second a 15 minute drive from town.

 And once we moved to the first property a pair of horses became available plus the motorcycle wasn't sufficient, so we bought a truck.